Xylemm/VAC-Scripts/Readme.md

 Question marks are not allowed in Windows file names, and will be replaced with a "~" symbol.

+Currently the script shows only a small indicator that it is processing.
+Later I will add a more complete progress indicator.

 The Transcription folders will be left for debugging purposes.

+If you run into any problems, send me both of the log files that are generated.
 </details>

 <details>